Sue Lantz, B.A. M.P.A, Founder and Managing Director

 - Achieving autonomy and dignity, living in a safe place in the right location, and accepting help at the right time – or not resisting the right care when it is needed

 - It is important to recognize when the timing is right to move to (or co-create!) a more supportive community, neighbourhood, or living situation.

 - Co-managing one’s health conditions requires building effective relationships with our healthcare professionals and others – such as peers with the same health conditions or circumstances (e.g. peer caregivers)

 More customized communities, housing and home care…

 I have been leading improvement projects in various parts of the healthcare and community care system in Canada for over 20 years now.
-Through my field and policy work, I have come to see that the provision of seniors housing, healthcare and other aging related services can too often be very costly or oriented to what the supplier can (or does) offer.
+I see that the current provision of seniors housing, healthcare and other aging related services can too often be very costly or oriented to what the supplier can (or does) offer.
 While we have innovative surgeries, treatments and new medicines, the way that housing and/or home care is provided can be unresponsive to the needs and experiences of seniors and their caregivers.

-If we are seeking more empowered models of healthcare or more customized housing and inclusive neighborhoods, then we need to step into action to envision these models and help make them happen!
+If we are seeking more empowered models of healthcare or more customized housing, home care and inclusive neighborhoods, then we need to step into action to find the right models and make them happen!

 For more details about my previous experiences and current projects, visit my site on Linked In .